UnaCloud/LoadSimulator/README.md

 ## LoadSimulator

-This project has the purpose to simulate the load of memory and cpu of a user.
+This project has the purpose to simulate a user's memory and cpu load.